🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 Humans remain essential for:

 This division of labour explains why AI adoption often increases productivity without immediately reducing headcount.
-Roles become broader, faster, and more output-focused rather than eliminated outright.
+Roles expand, accelerate, and become more output focused rather than eliminated outright.

 How Expectations Are Changing for Employees

-One of the most significant shifts in 2026 is not whether people use AI, but whether they are expected to.
+One of the most significant shifts in 2026 is not whether people use AI, but that they are expected to.

-In many workplaces, AI use is becoming implicit rather than optional.
-Employees are increasingly expected to:
+In many workplaces, AI use is now implicit rather than optional.
+Employees are expected to:

 This does not require technical expertise, but it does require AI literacy.
-Knowing how to prompt, check, refine, and contextualise AI output is becoming a baseline skill similar to using spreadsheets or email.
+Knowing how to prompt, assess, refine, and contextualise AI output is becoming a baseline capability, similar to using spreadsheets or email.

-Those who can combine domain knowledge with effective AI use are often more productive and more valued.
+Those who combine domain knowledge with effective AI use are consistently more productive and more valuable.

 Skills That Are Gaining Importance

-As AI takes on more routine tasks, certain human skills are becoming more important rather than less.
+As AI takes on more routine tasks, certain human skills increase in importance.

 These include:

-Interestingly, writing skills are not disappearing.
+Writing skills are not disappearing.
 They are evolving.
-Clear thinking, good structure, and the ability to evaluate tone and accuracy matter more when AI is generating first drafts.
+Clear thinking, structure, and the ability to assess tone and accuracy become more important when AI is generating initial drafts.

-Similarly, creativity is shifting from production to direction.
-People who can guide, refine, and evaluate AI-generated ideas gain an advantage.
+Creativity is also shifting from production to direction.
+The advantage increasingly lies with those who can guide, refine, and evaluate AI generated ideas.

 Industry Differences Matter